UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

 The `p` at the end of our commands tells it to print when the pattern was matched.

 `-e` simply tells `sed` explicitly that the next part is a command.
-We could ommit this.
+We could omit this.

-The **s**ubstitution command that follows is the intersting part.
+The **s**ubstitution command that follows is the interesting part.
 It follows this format:

 ```sh
 s/[pattern to replace]/[what to replace it with]/[options]
 ```

-Let's disect how ours turns the input into just outputting the paths to any added files:
+Let's dissect how ours turns the input into just outputting the paths to any added files:

 ```
 s/A\s*\(_posts\/.*.md\)/\1/p`